MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.WSMan.Management/New-WSManInstance.md

 - Basic: Basic is a scheme in which the user name and password are sent in clear text to the server or proxy.
-- Default : Use the authentication method implemented by the WS-Management protocol.
+- Default: Use the authentication method implemented by the WS-Management protocol.
 This is the default.
 - Digest: Digest is a challenge-response scheme that uses a server-specified data string for the challenge.
-- Kerberos: The client computer and the server mutually authenticate by using Kerberos certificates.
+- Kerberos: The client computer and the server mutually authenticate using Kerberos certificates.
 - Negotiate: Negotiate is a challenge-response scheme that negotiates with the server or proxy to determine the scheme to use for authentication.
 For example, this parameter value allows negotiation to determine whether the Kerberos protocol or NTLM is used.